Currently employed at CD Projekt Red to work on Cyberpunk 2077, in the Krakow studio.

 Description: Ninja Clone is an endless runner game for mobile with a touch of novelty: you can have up to 7 runners all controlled by one finger.
 The game was released on both android and iOS devices.
-The first release was enough of a success to push the development of a second version with an IAP store, new enemies and minor gameplay changes, but due to the publisher ceasing all activities was never released.
+The first release was enough of a success to push the development of a second version with new enemies and gameplay changes, but due to the publisher ceasing all activities was never released.
+For the same reason the game isn't available for download on the stores any more.
 The game was developed in Unity3D.

-What I did: As for my contribution I’ve realized around 70-80% of the code for the game, from the pooling system to the integration of the unity analytics package, the procedural generation of backgrounds and enemy patterns and so on.
-Some minor parts were realized either by my team-mates or by a programmer working under the publisher of the game, Mangatar; they realized the code to manage the player’s animations, the integration of the translation plugin for international localization and a host of tracking plugins.
-I also realized all of the UI mechanics and animations (in Unity3D).
+What I did: As for my contribution I've realized around 70-80% of the code for the game, from the pooling system to the integration of the unity analytics package, the procedural generation of backgrounds and enemy patterns and so on.
+Some parts were realized either by my teammates or by a programmer working under the publisher of the game, Mangatar; the team realized the code to manage the player's animations, the integration of the translation plugin for international localization and a host of tracking plugins.
+I also realized all of the UI mechanics and animations.

 Description: Mirror Invaders is a vertical shooter, inspired to Space Invaders, to which we added two new elements: the ability for the player to customize his ship with multiple weapons and the ability for the enemies to copy the weapon set of the player for an almost endless replayability.
 The game was developed in Unity3D.
 Formerly published on android, it's now only available through direct apk download.